AndreiBarsan/andreibarsan.github.io/index.md

     <p style="font-size: 80%">
       <!-- TODO(andreib): Use proper CSS and consider making panels collapsible. -->
       <b>TL;DR:</b> High-resolution maps, while allowing extremely accurate
-      localization, have very high storage requirements.
-In this paper, we use neural networks to perform task-specific compression to address this issue, achieving two orders of magnitude of improvement over traditional general-purpose methods like WebP.
+      localization, can also take up a lot of storage.
+In this paper, we use neural networks to perform task-specific compression to address this issue by learning a special-purpose compression scheme for the specific task of localization.
+      We achieve two orders of magnitude of improvement (0.007 bits/px) over traditional methods like WebP (0.580 bits/px), as well as less than half the bitrate of a general-purpose learning-based compression scheme (0.016 bits/px).
+For reference, a lossless PNG uses 4.94 bits/px in our dataset.
     </p>

  * [Learning to Localize Using a LiDAR Intensity Map](http://proceedings.mlr.press/v87/barsan18a.html) <br/>
      <b>Ioan Andrei Bârsan<span>&#42;</span></b>,
      <a href="https://www.cs.toronto.edu/~slwang" target="_blank">Shenlong Wang<span>&#42;</span></a>,
      <a href="https://scholar.google.com/citations?user=0jJgmHkAAAAJ&hl=en" target="_blank">Andrei Pokrovsky</a>,
-     <a href="https://www.cs.toronto.edu/~urtasun" target="_blank">Raquel Urtasun</a>,
+     <a href="https://www.cs.toronto.edu/~urtasun" target="_blank">Raquel Urtasun</a>
      <br/>
      Proceedings of the Second Conference on Robot Learning (CoRL) 2018
      <br/>